xiaojian-w/Gene-Regulatory-Networks-Construction/design.md

 ### Summary

-This project will contain following main steps to constructing gene regulatory networks using RNA-Seq
+This project will contain following main steps to constructing gene regulatory networks using RNA-Seq.

+Main steps are following:

 - function 1
 - function 2